cblevins/sp22-dig-stud/in-class/omeka.md

 1. Range
 1. Jake

-Scroll through the images on your page and then choose two that you are going to add into our shared Omeka installation.
-You are then going to use these general [instructions on adding Items](https://ds-tutorials.github.io/omeka-guide/#:~:text=items%20are%20the%20building%20blocks) taken from another tutorial written by Sarah Pugachev and try to apply them to your two items.
+Scroll through the images on your page and then choose one that you are going to add into our shared Omeka installation.
+You are then going to use these general [instructions on adding Items](https://ds-tutorials.github.io/omeka-guide/#:~:text=items%20are%20the%20building%20blocks) taken from another tutorial written by Sarah Pugachev and try to apply them to your item.
 I have intentionally chosen a different LOC collection from the one Pugachev used so that you need to think more actively about how to apply their instructions.
 Once you've created your item, you can click on the item and then View Public Page to see what it looks like to a visitor to your site.

-If you've finished adding your two items, help your classmates who might be having trouble or navigate to the `Items` in our Omeka site and check out what they have already added.
+If you've finished adding one item, try adding an addition one or help your classmates who might still be working.

 *Notify Professor Blevins once you have finished with this section.*